 UK PM urged to start sharing coronavirus vaccines with poorer nations

-British health and development charities urged the prime minister to take "accelerated action" and "swiftly clarify" how doses will be shared, according to the newspaper.
+British health and development charities urged the prime minister to take "accelerated action" and "swiftly clarify" how doses will be shared, according to the Evening Standard newspaper.

 The appeal was contained in a letter to the prime minister by those including British government science advisor Jeremy Farrar and Save the Children UK, among others.